TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Attack collisions
 		- When hurt triggers of two or more players touch, they are pushed away opposite to their facing

+- Let us comfortably drop the item in secondary hand
+	- Alt+G?
+	- The most recent?

 - Ensure that a single capability only ever mounts a single item at a time?

-- Game events log and chat
-	- In the same window
-	- ImGui or own GUI?
-		- We actually have some textbox code we can introduce later for chatting
-			- Better control over such an important feature

 - Remove the notion of container_with_small_size
 	- Interesting concept but we'll just handle it during actual serialization stage